389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 Membership attributes in LDAP entries create a directed graph of entries that can contain cycles.
 Having cycles in membership makes almost no sense and add complexity.
 This is the reason why memberof plugin assums that the directed graph is actually an **acyclic directed graph** and enforce during evaluation of the graph that there is no cycle.

-The nodes of the graph are directed by membership attributes (member, uniquemember, memberuser...).
+The nodes of the graph are directed by membership attributes (member, uniquemember, memberuser...) that are represented by blue arrows in the figure below.
 MemberOf plugin manages the values of LDAP attribute **memberOf** into the graph.
-This attribute creates an other graph with direct edges from a node to all the nodes it is member of.
+This attribute creates an other graph with direct edges from a node to all the nodes it is member of, represented by red arrows.

 ![acyclic directed graph](../../../images/memberof_acyclic_tree.png "acyclic directed graph")

-The nodes origin of a link to other node(s) (with blue arrow) are called **groups or intermediate nodes** (e.g. node_0_1, node_1_1, node_2_2).
-The nodes linked to no other node (with blue arrow) are called **leafs**.

 When updating a group, MemberOf plugin needs to update the *memberof* attribute of several nodes.
 To do so, it does two actions: